 On the Right Track

 While DePasquale’s list of recommendations may not be perfect, it certainly seems he’s on the right track.
 Rather than attempting to ban firearms in general – or even to restrict who is allowed to buy them – he acknowledges the real problems: mental health issues and a lack of education.
 His suggestions, whether they work or not, at least address those issues.
-And of course, it is refreshing to see proposed solutions to the gun violence problem that don’t boil down to “repeal the Second Amendment.”We value your comments!
-Please weigh in on our comment section below.
+And of course, it is refreshing to see proposed solutions to the gun violence problem that don’t boil down to “repeal the Second Amendment.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com